nejcrogelsek/react-query-tutorial/README.md

 The default cache time is set to 5 mintes.
 We can change it with options cacheTime property

+2. react-query stale time

+Let's say the data doesn't change that often.
+We can set the stale time to 30 seconds and the user will see the cached query results or cached data for 30 seconds before refetching it again.
+The default state time is set to 0 seconds.

+0 seconds is possibly the safest value you can set to stale time, which is also the default value.

 ## Available Scripts

 In the project directory, you can run: